Download (PDF: 848 KB)

 There is no requirement to retain employees, but eligible businesses should make “commercially reasonable” efforts to maintain payroll and retain employees, while the Main Street Loan is outstanding.

 6. What Other Conditions Apply?

 Various other conditions apply to obtain the loan.
 Most significantly, you cannot prepay any other loan or cancel or reduce any line of credit.
 However, credit cards may be paid down, maturing debt may be refinanced, and additional debt may be taken on in the normal course of business.
+An existing debt with a mandatory payment due may be paid.
 A business may not have more than one type of Main Street Lending program.
 The receipt of an SBA Paycheck Protection Program (PPP) Loan is not disqualifying.
 The business must comply with restrictions on executive compensation, share buybacks, payment of dividends, and certain conflict of interest rules.
 (See Borrower Certifications and Permissible Loan Repayments below.)

 7. What Are My Risks?

 The loan cannot be forgiven.
 Further, the loan is made with full recourse.
 That means if there is default, the assets of the company that were not used as collateral may be seized to make up for any deficiency.
 If you personally guarantee the loan, your personal assets are also placed at risk in the event of a default.
 Additionally, Federal Reserve public reporting procedures require the names and details of participants in each program to be disclosed on a monthly basis, as well as the amounts borrowed, interest rate charged, and the overall costs, revenues, and fees for each loan facility.

 See additional information below on loan types, borrower certifications, and permissible loan repayments.

 As of April 30, the Federal Reserve has announced the availability of three types of loans to small and medium-sized businesses: